- Search The Registry

 - My Account

 *This date marks the birth of Mother Hale in 1905.
-She was an African American activist for civil and children’s rights and the founder of Hale House.
+She was a Black activist for civil and children’s rights and the founder of Hale House.

 Clara (Mother) Hale's career began as a domestic worker caring for her three children after the death of her husband.
 She worked cleaning homes during the day and at night she was also employed at a local theater to make ends meet.
 Soon realizing she was not in the right line of work and strongly believing that her children were not receiving adequate care at a day-care, Hale decided to return home to care for her children as well as the children of full-time maids, unwed mothers, and other mothers who could not or would not care for them.
 By 1940, Mother Hale became an official foster parent.